Mahmoud-56/ml-assignment-Mahmoud-56/README.md

 Account: bgmp; SLURM partition: gpu; Number of hours: 2; CPU Cores: 6; Total Memory: 32; Check box for GPU Enabled; Alternate Conda Environment: ```/projects/bgmp/shared/Bi625/ML_Assignment/Conda_Envs/SequenceClassifier```

 ### A Final Note:
-If you get really into optimizing these ML models, it would be wise to switch from Talapas OnDemand and the Jupyter notebook to using the command line and a python script.
-In this case, fill out the Jupyter notebooks up until the "code and explore" sections (and submit the pdf of the Jupyter notebook).
-Then, convert the .ipynb to a python script and make your modifications for the "code and explore" sections.
-Submit the "code and explore" python script, .out file, and an images that it produced.
+If you get really excited about optimizing these ML models, it would be wise to switch from Talapas OnDemand and the Jupyter notebook to using the command line and a python script.
+In this case, convert the jupyter notebooks into python scripts.
+Please make sure that you still answer the questions!

 ### Information on the Conda enviornments
 The conda environments for this assignment have been set up for you using the below packages.
 The packages are listed below for your reference.